Animas Forks, Colorado

 Animas Forks is an extinct mining town located 12 mi northeast of Silverton in San Juan County, Colorado, United States.
 The area is managed by the Bureau of Land Management.
 At an elevation of 11185 ft, Animas Forks is one of the highest mining camps in North America.

 Location

 Animas Forks is located on a system of roads known as the Alpine Loop.
 The loop is a 65 mi system of unpaved roads which connects the small mountain towns of Lake City, Ouray, and Silverton.
 Most of the land in the area is managed by either the U.S. Forest Service or the Bureau of Land Management.
-The Alpine Loop is visited by over 100,000 people each year.
 Animas Forks, at an elevation of 11200 ft, is more than two miles (3 km) above sea level.

 The unimproved road from Silverton to Animas Forks is not passable in summer by two-wheel drive vehicles.
 The road is extremely rocky.
 The road beyond Animas Forks over Engineer Pass to Lake City does require high clearance four-wheel drive.
-Low clearance cars will find the Alpine Loop impossible.